Undectrix

 Group Theory

 The most prominent group expressed by the Undectrix is PSL₂(11), over each set of 11 tiny triangle pieces.
-The two chiral orbits are perfect mirrors; when one orbit is solved, the other must also be solved.
-Despite some pieces having duplicate colors, no indistinguishable positions are ever expressed.
+The two chiral orbits are perfect mirrors; when one orbit is solved the other must also be solved.
+Despite some triangles having duplicate colors, no indistinguishable positions are ever expressed.
 Solving this group is theoretically similar to solving the edges of the Crammed Cube.

 Additionally, PGL₂(7) makes an appearance in the eight octahedral edge pieces.
-Their parity is tied to the orientation of the green/yellow static edge, such that only even parities are expressed when it is correctly oriented.
+It is tied to the orientation of the green/yellow static edge, such that odd parities are expressed when it is inverted and even parities are expressed when it is solved.

-The puzzle is doomed to have horribly long sequences due to the restrictive axis system.
-To make it easier, the central pieces are stickered all grey, excluding them from the solve.
+The central pieces are stickered all grey to simplify the solve.
 If stickered, the kites and pentagons would express Alt(19) and Alt(12) respectively.

 As stickered, the puzzle has 479,001,600 permutations.